devbird007/Vprofile-3-tier-architecture/README.md

-# 3-Tier Weh Application Lift and Shift to AWS Cloud Platform
+# Re-architecting a Web Application for a Cloud-Native Environment

 This is a distributed web application complete with a web server, database and along with other functionality.
+The traditional **mariadb server** is swapped out for an **AWS-managed RDS mysql service**.
+The traditional **memcached server** is swapped out for an **AWS-managed Elasticache memcached service**.
+The traditional **rabbitmq server** is swapped out for an **AWS-managed AmazonMQ rabbitmq service**.
+The traditional **tomcat servers** are swapped out for an **Amazon ElasticBeanstalk offering** that abstracts instance lifecycle, autoscaling and elastic loadbalancing.

 ## Architecture
 ![architecture](images/cloud-architecture.jpeg)